 The methodology of ASPREE-XT is based closely on ASPREE [ASPREE investigator group, 2013; www.aspree.org; McNeil et al. 2017].
-Clinical, neurocognitive and physical function measurements, questionnaires for mood, quality of life, physical ability and collection of personal health, demographic and lifestyle details are the same in ASPREE-XT as those conducted and described for ASPREE.
+Clinical, neurocognitive and physical function measurements, questionnaires for mood, quality of life, physical ability and collection of personal health, demographic and lifestyle details are the same in ASPREE-XT as those conducted and described for ASPREE, however minor modifications have been made to the neurocognitive assessments to support the ongoing outcome ascertainment process.
+Changes in the frequency of administration, and adaptation to accommodate mode of administration, have also been required in response to the COVID-19 pandemic.